prebid/prebid.github.io/dev-docs/modules/arcspanRtdProvider.md

 You then need to enable the ArcSpan RTD Module in your Prebid configuration, using the format below.

 {: .alert.alert-warning :}
 Please replace the `silo` parameter value with the one provided by your ArcSpan representative.
+This will load the latest version of ArcSpan's JavaScript tag that is specific to your ArcSpan seat.

 ```javascript
 pbjs.setConfig({